barryclark/jekyll-now/_posts/2016-08-05-four_reasons_i_hate_rebates.md

 title: Four Reasons I Hate Rebates
 tags: [money]
 keywords: [list, rebates]
-excerpt: 1.It doesn’t reduce the price as much as an equally-priced coupon; 2.
-It requires extra work; 3.
-They often want the original copy of the receipt and UPC; 4.
-Rebates are often given in the form of Visa or MasterCard gift cards
 ---

 I really don’t like rebates for some reason.
 I suppose they’re better than nothing, but I’d rather have a coupon or just reduce the price.
 Here are four reasons I hate rebates: